EROAM: Event-based Camera Rotational Odometry and Mapping in Real-time: Introduction

 Drawing inspiration from successful techniques in LiDAR SLAM \cite{zhang2014loam, shan2020lio, xu2021fast, bai2022faster, xu2022fast}, we propose a novel approach that addresses these limitations.
-As illustrated in \prettyref{fig:head_fig}, our method introduces two key innovations: a spherical event representation and the Event Spherical Iterative Closest Point (ES-ICP) algorithm.
+As illustrated in \prettyref{fig:head_fig}, our method introduces three key innovations: a spherical event representation, the Event Spherical Iterative Closest Point (ES-ICP) algorithm, and an efficient incremental map management approach.
 The spherical representation projects events onto a unit sphere, assigning continuous $\mathbb{R}^3$ coordinates instead of working with discrete pixel locations.
 ES-ICP is a novel geometric optimization framework specifically designed for event data, which efficiently aligns sparse event point clouds on the unit sphere through parallel point-to-line optimization.
 Unlike existing methods that operate on discretized maps with fixed resolutions, our approach maintains both tracking and mapping in continuous spherical space, completely decoupling the core estimation pipeline from any discretization requirements.
-This continuous representation, combined with the innovative ES-ICP algorithm, not only enables precise motion estimation but also allows for flexible panoramic image generation at arbitrary resolutions as a post-processing step.
-The result is a real-time capable system that provides accurate and robust event camera rotation estimation.
+This continuous representation, combined with the innovative ES-ICP algorithm, not only enables precise motion estimation but also allows for flexible panoramic image generation at arbitrary resolutions as a post-processing step. \begin{revisedtextblock}Our incremental map management strategy utilizing dynamic k-d tree structures and regional density control ensures optimal computational performance even during extended operation.\end{revisedtextblock} The result is a real-time capable system that provides accurate and robust event camera rotation estimation.

-Our main contributions are: \begin{enumerate} \item We introduce a novel spherical event representation that operates entirely in continuous $\mathbb{R}^3$ space, enabling accurate motion estimation while decoupling the tracking process from panorama generation, which allows for flexible panoramic image creation at arbitrary resolutions;
+Our main contributions are: \begin{enumerate} \item We introduce a novel spherical event representation that operates entirely in continuous $\mathbb{R}^3$ space, with efficient incremental map management, enabling accurate motion estimation while decoupling the tracking process from panorama generation, which allows for flexible panoramic image creation at arbitrary resolutions;

 \item We develop the Event Spherical Iterative Closest Point (ES-ICP) algorithm, which efficiently matches and aligns event projections in continuous spherical space for robust rotational motion estimation;